duecredit/duecredit/README.md

     [11] Sibson, R., 1973.
 SLINK: an optimally efficient algorithm for the single-link cluster method.
 The Computer Journal, 16(1), pp.30–34.

-The `DUECREDIT_REPORT_ALL` flag allows one to output all the references that were available but not directly used in the script.
+The `DUECREDIT_REPORT_ALL` flag allows one to output all the references for the modules that lack objects or functions with citations.
 Compared to the previous example, the following output additionally shows a reference for scikit-learn since `example_scipy.py` uses an uncited function from that package.

     $> DUECREDIT_REPORT_TAGS=* DUECREDIT_REPORT_ALL=1 duecredit summary